Mendoza mountains

 Ask the waiters for their recommendations on the best cuts and wine pairings and you will also get another chance to sample some of the best wines from around Mendoza.

 Visiting Mendoza is one of the highlights of a trip to Argentina.
 But there’s so much more to see in this incredible country.
-To see how to combine Mendoza into a one-month itinerary that covers the entire country, head to the post below:

 Mendoza is a popular destination for international backpackers but also for Argentinians and many flock to Mendoza in the summer months to enjoy the laid-back vibe and escape the big cities.

-When I stayed in Mendoza, I spent a week at Gorilla Hostel.
-They host weekly a weekly asado (barbeque) and the whole hostel will be sat around the tables in the garden enjoying barbequed meat whilst they socialise.
+They host weekly a weekly asado (barbeque) and the whole hostel will be sat around the tables in the garden enjoying barbequed meat and wine whilst they socialise.
+Before long everyone will be nice and tipsy and eventually head out into town for a night out together.

 Gorilla Hostel is one of my favourite backpacker hostels in South America, one for the all round social vibe it creates, and two, because it is also a great party hostel.
 For a full list of the best backpacker hostels in South America, head to the post below: